 SAP is evaluated after every payment period.
-Students who fail to meet SAP standards will be placed on SAP Warning for one payment period and will be expected to work with their academic advisor to discuss enrollment options.
-Students placed on a SAP Warning will be sent an email notification from the Office of Financial Aid.
-A Warning period lasts for one payment period during which a student is eligible to receive federal student aid.
+Students who fail to meet the CGPA and /or pace of completion requirements of SAP will be notified and will be placed on SAP Financial Aid Warning for one term and are encouraged to work with their academic advisor to discuss enrollment options.
+A student placed on SAP Warning will be eligible to receive Federal student aid for one period of enrollment.